Zewo/Venice/README.md

 request 5 37222265
 ```

-15 - Stateful Goroutines
+15 - Stateful Coroutines
 ------------------------

 In this example our state will be owned by a single
-goroutine.
+coroutine.
 This will guarantee that the data is never
 corrupted with concurrent access.
 In order to read or
-write that state, other goroutines will send messages
+write that state, other coroutines will send messages
-to the owning goroutine and receive corresponding
+to the owning coroutine and receive corresponding
 replies.
 These `ReadOperation` and `WriteOperation` `struct`s
 encapsulate those requests and a way for the owning
-goroutine to respond.
+coroutine to respond.

 ```swift
 struct ReadOperation {